samuelleblanc/fp/README.md

     1) Press the 'New Flight Path' button
     2) Enter name of new flight path.
 If it contains the name of a plane (e.g. p3, er2, dc8, c130,baer), will use the predefined speeds for that plane
     3) New flight path will have different color

+## Adding figures and model maps:
+	1) select add WMS
+	2) choose which website to load the web map service.
+For MSS select that one which has the corresponding title
+	3) follow dialogs for selecting the right times, layer, level, etc.

 ## Adding platform default information:
     1) locate the platform.txt file.